-Continuous assessment shall take place throughout the semester and account for forty per cent to sixty per cent of the course grade.
-The final examination accounts for the remaining percentage of the course grade.
-Under no circumstance should the continuous assessment grade or final examination grade account for less than forty per cent of the final course grade.
-There will be a final oral, written or practical assessment for every course.
+Continuous assessment shall take place throughout the semester.
+The examination accounts for 25-40% of the course grade.
+There will be a final oral. written, or practical assessment for every course.

 SUPPLEMENTAL EXAMINATIONS

 A student who completes a course satisfactorily but fails to obtain a passing grade on the final examination which leads to an overall failure, may apply to take a final supplemental examination.
 The supplemental examination should be given and scored before the beginning of the ensuing semester.
 The Academic Department Head is responsible for the supplemental examination process.